stephanbracke/intermagnet-technical-manual/chapters/intermagnet/condofuse.rst

   Secretary |contact| for inclusion in a publications list on the INTERMAGNET web site.

-Your e-mail address, which you provide to INTERMAGNET when requesting data, will be given to the Institute supplying the data so that it may monitor the use of its data.
+Your email address, which you provide to INTERMAGNET when requesting data, will be given to the Institute supplying the data so that it may monitor the use of its data.